srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     This is a sample SSH command that will be used to connect to the virtual machine that contains the IP Address for the VM and the Administrator username.
 The command is formatted similar to `ssh demouser@52.170.205.79`.

-1. At the top of the Azure Portal click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure Portal.
+1. If Cloud Shell is not open, then at the top of the Azure Portal, click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure Portal.
 When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.

 1. Within the Cloud Shell, paste in the `ssh` command that was copied, and press **Enter**.

 1. When prompted with **Are you sure you want to continue connecting?**, type `yes` and press Enter.
 This prompt is a security confirmation since the certificate used to secure the connection to the VM is self-signed.
 The answer to this prompt will be remembered for subsequent connections, and is only prompted on the first connection.

-1. When prompted to enter the password, enter the Administrator password that was entered when the VM was provisioned.
+1. When prompted to enter the password, enter the administrator password that was entered when the VM was provisioned.

 1. Once connected, the terminal will change to show the name of the Linux VM, similar to the following.
 This tells you which VM you are connected to.

     ```cmd/sh
     demouser@AZ-220-VM-EDGE:~$
     ```

+    >> **IMPORTANT**: When you connect, you will likely be told there are outstanding OS updates for the Edge VM.
+We are ignoring this for our lab purposes, but in production, you always want to be sure to keep your Edge devices up-to-date.

 1. To confirm that the Azure IoT Edge Runtime is installed on the VM, run the following command: